 If we want our products to show up on Page 1 for a keyword, we must convince the A10 algorithm that we are the best match.
 Amazon is reducing the effectiveness of the hacks and cheats to do this.
 Therefore, we must create an organic and natural system.
 We literally need to get someone to go to Amazon, search a specific keyword, find ours, and buy it.
 And there are a lot of services that now do this.

 I won’t get into too many specifics, but generally speaking, a Search Find Buy service is needed because we can’t just find people off the street to perform these functions.
 However, there are people that love free products and money!
-And these groups help us create a legit SFB experience.
+And these groups help us create an SFB experience.

 The best SFB services have curated audiences and groups that are not generally attached to Amazon sellers in any way, so Amazon has little to no way of knowing that they are not organic.